 Cleansing: Beets are cleansing because they are full of betalains, which are antioxidants.
 I like to look at antioxidants as the cleaning crew that sweeps through a house after a massive party and removes trash, rearranges furniture, fixes broken items, and puts everything back in working order.
 Beets are also full of fiber and speed up your metabolism, which helps your body process all the food that’s already there, leaving you with a clean(er) slate.

 Healing: The cleansing and healing properties of beets go hand-in hand.
 It’s one thing to clean up a system, and another thing to fix damage.
-The antioxidants in beets detoxify your system, helping to remove dammaged cells caused by every day pollutants (including crappy food), and help prevent your healthy cells from oxidizing.
+The antioxidants in beets detoxify your system, helping to remove damaged cells caused by every day pollutants (including crappy food), and help prevent your healthy cells from oxidizing.
 In the same regard, they prevent your cells from oxidization (damage), boosting your immune system, and keeping your cells working efficiently.

 Energizing: Beets are full of natural sugar.
 Because the sugar is coupled with fiber, your body recognizes it as an incredible source of fuel.
 The fiber helps your body process the sugars efficiently and slowly, which provides sustained energy to your system as opposed to a sugar spike and crash.
 If I were a sports nutritionist, I would recommend athletes include beets (and sweet potatoes) in their diet as one of their sources for healthy carbohydrates.

 Related to energy: Beets are an aphrodisiac.
 They are full of boron, which helps produce human sex hormones, and also contain nitrates, which increase your blood flow and circulation.
 Need proof?
 Eat a pile of roasted beets at dinner and see what happens at 3am.
 Just saying.